aryanndwi123/GitPulse/README.md

 Replace `your.email@example.com` with the email you use for Git commits.

-## How It Works

-1. When you run `--add`, the tool recursively scans the specified directory for Git repositories (folders containing a `.git` directory).
-2. It stores the paths to these repositories in a configuration file at `~/.gogitlocalstats`.
-3. When you run `--email`, it processes each stored repository, retrieving commits by the specified author from the last six months.
-4. It then generates a visual heatmap in your terminal showing your commit activity.

 ## Understanding the Visualization

 The visualization is a heatmap with: